Sharded Cluster High Availability¶

 To avoid downtime when renaming config servers, use DNS names unrelated to physical or virtual hostnames to refer to your config servers.

-Generally, refer to each config server using a name in DNS (e.g. a CNAME record).
-When specifying the config server connection string to mongos, DNS use this name.
-These records make it possible to renumber or rename config servers without changing the connection string and without having to restart the entire cluster.
+Generally, refer to each config server using the DNS alias (e.g. a CNAME record).
+When specifying the config server connection string to mongos, use these names.
+These records make it possible to change the IP address or rename config servers without changing the connection string and without having to restart the entire cluster.

 The most important consideration when choosing a shard key are: